 Thinking of a long weekend away?
-Want to travel to a City where you can experience the local culture but still relax at the beach?
+Want to travel to a city where you can experience the local culture but still relax at the beach?
 Barcelona is the City for you!!!.
-The Barcelona City guide gives you a few of my favourite spots to visit during your time in the City.
+The Barcelona travel guide gives you a few of my favourite spots to visit during your time in the City.

 Las Ramblas is one of the most well know pedestrianised streets in Barcelona.
-Las Ramblas is an avenue well known for its Restaurants, Bars and souvenir stalls, where you can walk alongside tourists and locals admiring street performs and caricature artists.
+For instance, this is an avenue well known for its Restaurants, Bars and souvenir stalls.
+You can walk alongside tourists and locals admiring street performs and caricature artists?
 I personally Enjoyed the Ice-cream stalls, you can choose from 6+ different flavours in the form of a cone or cup.
 They Even do waffles or Churros covered in hot chocolate sauce Yummy !!!

 A trip to Barcelona would not be complete without a trip to the beach (only if you go in the summer of course!!!).
-Barceloneta beach is a beautiful spot to relax, people watch and join locals in a game of beach volleyball.
-I’m not the lay on the beach kind of person when going to the beach I prefer heading to the water to do something more adventurous, you can head just outside the city to experience Kayaking, sailing and more water sport options.
+Barceloneta beach is undoubtedly the most beautiful spot to relax and people watch.
+You can also join locals in a game of beach volleyball.
+I’m not the lay on the beach kind of person when going to the beach I prefer heading to the water to do something more adventurous.
+Furthermore, you can head just outside the city to experience Kayaking, sailing and more water sport options.

 Pablo Picasso Museum